An Image-based Typology for Visualization: Terms and Related Work

 Textbooks, in particular, often rely on categorizations to structure content \cite{rees:survey}.
 While some (older) books \cite{Brinton:1939:GP} are collections of graphical representations, many of today's textbooks regularly use one of a few structures:

-\textbf{Focus on construction rules or techniques.} A seminal approach to characterizing visual designs is Bertin's visual semiotics \cite{bertin1983semiology}.
+\textbf{Focus on construction rules in design or techniques.} A seminal approach to characterizing visual designs is Bertin's visual semiotics \cite{bertin1983semiology}.
 He discussed the fundamental building blocks of a visualization that are modified by visual elements (channels) that encode data.
 Similarly, researchers have proposed to describe visual designs through the lens of a visual language with a set of syntactic rules.
-Examples include Wilkinson's Grammar of Graphics \cite{Wilkinson:2005:GrammarOfGraphics}, Engelhardt's Language of Graphics \cite{Engelhardt:2002:LanguageOfGraphics}, or Mackinlay's automatic design \cite{mackinlay1986automating}.
-Applying rules formulated in a visual language can yield a broad range of visual designs \cite{munzner2014visualization} and tools and libraries are based on them, \eg, Tableau \cite{mackinlay2007show}, D3 \cite{bostock2011d3}, Vega-lite \cite{satyanarayan2016vega}, and Draco \cite{moritz2018formalizing}.
-Others, \eg, Tufte's Envisioning Information \cite{Tufte1990Envisioning}, differentiate techniques by higher-level construction rules such as small multiples, or principles such as layering and separation.
+Examples include Wilkinson's Grammar of Graphics (GoG) \cite{Wilkinson:2005:GrammarOfGraphics}, Engelhardt's Language of Graphics \cite{Engelhardt:2002:LanguageOfGraphics}, and Mackinlay's automatic design \cite{mackinlay1986automating}.
+Applying rules formulated in a visual language can yield a broad range of visual designs \cite{munzner2014visualization} and tools and libraries are based on them, \eg, Tableau \cite{mackinlay2007show}, D3 \cite{bostock2011d3}, Vega-Lite \cite{satyanarayan2016vega}, and Draco \cite{moritz2018formalizing}.
+Others, \eg, Tufte's Envisioning Information \cite{Tufte1990Envisioning}, differentiate techniques by higher-level \textit{construction rules}, \eg, small multiples, or \textit{principles}. \eg, layering and separation.
+Again others use concrete technique names such as Lohse et al.'s \cite{lohse1994classification} 11 categories: graphs, tables, time charts, network charts, diagrams (process and structure diagrams), maps, cartograms, icons, and photorealistic images. \drpi{This type of categorization sometimes mixes data-type specific representations (maps, network charts, time charts) and data-type agnostic representation (icons, diagrams, tables).} In the case of Lohse et al.~\cite{lohse1994classification}, there are 60 images inspired by Bertin~\cite{bertin1983semiology} and Tufte~\cite{tufte1998visual}, viewers were 16 students and staff at the University of Michigan with no special subject training.
+In our case, we selected out input images from the VIS proceedings, and our coders were visualization experts with extensive experience in visualization research.
+Experts are generally more suitable to define categories~\cite{tanaka1991object}.